 - Courses previously taken may not necessarily fulfill the substitution requirement and as such may not be applied retroactively.

-If the petition is approved, the student will receive permission from both the Division IX Chair and Core Director to take an alternate course in lieu of COR-203: Great Ideas of Modern Math.
-Examples of possible substitutions include but are not limited to the following:
+If the petition is approved, the student will receive permission from both the Division IX Chair and Core Director to take an alternate course in lieu of COR-314: Mathematics and Human Nature.

 Title III of the ADA Amendments Act (ADAAA) of 2008 and Section 504 of the Rehabilitation Act of 1973 dictates that an institution must make reasonable academic adjustments, provide auxiliary aids and/or services for those individuals with a qualified disability who self identify.
 To determine reasonable adjustments, auxiliary aids and/or services, Academic Success staff will seek current documentation of the student’s disorder/impairment, as well as, information from appropriate University personnel regarding essential standards for courses, programs, services, activities, and facilities.
 A reasonable academic adjustment is one that does not require a substantial change in the curriculum or alter any of the essential elements or functions of the course, program, service, or activity.
 Academic adjustments, auxiliary aids, and/or services are determined on a case-by-case basis and course-by-course basis.